isadri/inception/README.md

 docker images --digests <image>
 ```

+> [!NOTE]
+> Images share layers.
+This means when you pull a new image, if a layer of this image is already installed by a previously pulled image, the layer won't be installed again.

 ### Multi-Architecture Images:

 One question could be on your mind: **How does Docker know that it will install an image on Linux x64, on Windows x64 or on different versions of ARM?** There are two constructs that make this possible: